Vanessa Bryant breaks silence on death of husband, Kobe, and daughter Gianna

 Kobe Bryant's wife of nearly 20 years broke her silence Wednesday on the death of her husband and their 13-year-old daughter, Gianna, in a heartbreaking Instagram post.

-The basketball star, 41, and his daughter died Sunday in a helicopter crash near Los Angeles that killed seven other people on their way to a basketball tournament in Thousand Oak, California.
+The basketball star, 41, and his daughter died Sunday in a helicopter crash near Los Angeles that killed seven other people as they were on their way to a basketball tournament in Thousand Oaks, California.
 Vanessa Bryant said she and her three surviving daughters have been "completely devastated."

 "There aren't enough words to describe our pain right now," she wrote on Instagram.
 "I take comfort in knowing that Kobe and Gigi both knew that they were so deeply loved."